hpe-security-lab/publications/csvsm-proxy-security-analysis/csvsm-proxy-security-analysis.md

 >
 > #### State Key Provisioning
 >
-> Our conclusion that the host-based proxy may be secure for FDE when keys are appropriately sealed is contingent on the assumption that $\mathrm{e \textunderscore state}$ and $\mathrm{state \textunderscore key}$ are provisioned such that the hypervisor cannot obtain or influence the plaintext $\mathrm{state}$ prior to first encryption and that the $\mathrm{state \textunderscore key}$ is securely generated and transferred to the key broker.
+> Our conclusion as to the security of the host-based proxy for FDE (when keys are appropriately sealed) is contingent on the assumption that $\mathrm{e \textunderscore state}$ and $\mathrm{state \textunderscore key}$ are provisioned such that the hypervisor cannot obtain or influence the plaintext $\mathrm{state}$ prior to first encryption and that the $\mathrm{state \textunderscore key}$ is securely generated and transferred to the key broker.
 This must take place before the first run of the CVM on CSP infrastructure.
 >
 > Great care must be taken to ensure that weaknesses are not present in whatever protocol is used to perform this pre-provisioning step.
 >